 I would like to tell her that I love her.
 I’m very appreciative of all the work she does because she’s pretty much my daughter’s mother too.
 She has a big heart.
 She’s an AMAZING mom!

 Being a mom is tough.
 However, being a mom and a police officer is another challenge all together.
-The long hours, odd schedules, and missed holidays come at a sacrifice.
-A sacrifice that A.H deals with on a daily basis.
+The long hours, odd schedules, and missed holidays come at a sacrifice–a sacrifice that A.H, deals with on a daily basis.
 However, she knows one day her daughter will understand the sacrifice.
-Police life takes a special people to do the job, and I believe A.H is one of those people.
+Police life takes a special person to do the job, and I believe A.H. is one of those people.
 She is a well-rounded person from her athleticism to her caring personality.
 So to her, thank you for keeping our community safe.